 And the system involves parts!
 Spikes and corner joints and end cap thingies, oh my!

 This is the set up I was thinking of initially, but I soon realized that the awkward angles were going to present maintenance issues.
 I've got spare "timbers" and eventually I'll run it longer alongside the fence.
-But for now I've settled on this.
+But for now

 But probably you'd like to see something prettier now.
 After all, I did use the word garden: